vannolimarco/multi-class-classificafier-compiler-provenance/README.md

 -README.md #this file

- #information
+## information
- In order to run the code, you need the training and testing (blind) dataset provide from homework 1 of Machine Learning Sapienza MAAR 2019/2020.
+In order to run the code, you need the training and testing (blind) dataset provide the subject of Machine Learning Sapienza MAAR 2019/2020.